caiocmb7/projetos/ML&AI/world cup 2022/README.md

     - Standardize columns reduced the values of the metrics.
     - Compare results using SVM, LogisticRegression and RandomForestClassifier
         - Perfomed better when using more test size
+        - K-fold cross validation increased the metrics
+        - Oversampling using imblearn
+            - RandomForestClassifier performed better with more data
         - yellowbrick confusion matrix

 <a name="conclusion"></a>